 Why am I in business?
 What products or services am I going to sell?
 What customers am I serving and how will they benefit from my product or service.
 How successful do I want to be?
 What values will I adopt towards my customers and employees?
 You must be specific!

 Once you have defined your goals and philosophy, it’s going to make it much easier for you to achieve what you have set out to do, because you will know what you want to achieve.
-Making the right decisions before your business opens its doors can mean the difference between success and failure.
+Making the right decisions before your business opens its doors can mean the difference between success and failure, while there are also resources that Help With Business Debt so you can run your business successfully.

 Some other questions to ask at this stage are: